All the stabilizer codes of distance 3: Introduction

+For the definition of quantum stabilizer codes see~\cite{cal1,cal2}.
+The translation into the language of finite geometries is in~\cite{jb}, see also the manuscript~\cite{Glynn}.
+Here the Pauli matrices are identified with the binary pairs, $\lbrace I,X,Y,Z\rbrace =\ef_2^2,$ and an $[[n,n-r]]$ quantum code is described by a check matrix of the stabilizer.
+The defining condition is that any two generators are orthogonal with respect to the symplectic inner product.
+Each of the $n$ qubits corresponds to a pair of columns of the check matrix.
+Each column is a binary $r$-tuple.
+The nonzero tuples are identified with the points of the $(r-1)$-dimensional binary projective space: $\ef_2^r\setminus\lbrace 0\rbrace =PG(r-1,2).$ In this setting the stabilizer is described by a family of $n$ lines in $PG(r-1,2).$

-After the introduction of some notations and known results essential to our construction in Sec.II, we shall present the general construction for the optimal code of a length $n\ge 38$ in Sec.III and then work out the LP bound for 3 families of lengths in Sec.IV to ensure the optimality of some families of our codes.
+After introducing some notation and recalling known results essential to our construction in Sec.II, we shall present a general construction for optimal codes of arbitrary length $n> 38$ that saturates the bound Eq.(\ref{bd}) in Sec.III.
+In Sec.IV we shall prove the only if part by showing that the qHB cannot be attained when $\epsilon_n=1$.
 In Sec.
-V we construct explicitly all the pure optimal codes of lengths $n\le 37$ case by case, which are essential for our general construction.
+V we shall provide explicitly some of the pure optimal codes of lengths $n< 38$, which are essential to our general construction, using a generalization of the code pasting method.